-What is involved with Nuclear Medicine testing?
+What is involved with Nuclear Medicine and PET testing?

 For the most part, scanning is simply a matter of lying on a table while the scanner does the work.

 A radioactive compound called a radiopharmaceutical is introduced into the body by injection, ingestion or inhalation.
-This gives off gamma rays (similar to x-rays).
+This gives off gamma rays or positron emission (similar to x-rays).
 The organ specific compound then travels through the body.
 A special camera is used at specified time intervals to detect the gamma rays and record them to create an image of the organ being examined.
 A computer stores these images which are recorded on film and studied for interpretation.
 Many tests require two scans.

 Nuclear Medicine Lab Recognized

 Every precaution is taken when you have a nuclear medicine procedure.
 Exposure to radiation is low because only small quantities are needed for diagnosis.
 Exposure is short because the drugs lose most of their radioactivity in hours or days.
-Nuclear medicine procedures are carefully controlled.
+Nuclear medicine and PET procedures are carefully controlled.
 Facilities, equipment and materials meet strict safety standards.
 Safety is foremost in the minds of the nuclear medicine personnel.